How will new developments in Birmingham affect property?

 A truly unique development for both Birmingham and the property market, St. Martin’s Place combines luxurious living with the benefits of hotel stays.
 Catering to the demands of busy professionals, St. Martin’s Place boasts an exclusive WiFi lounge, private cinema and gym, as well offering residents an array of hotel services.

 Described as a ‘once-in-a-generation opportunity’, the Smithfield development aims to transform Digbeth into one of the UK’s hotspots for retail, business and tourism.
-The £500 million investment plan centres on delivering sustainable mixed-use developments and transport links that reconnect the Midlands, and ultimately, boost the economy.
+The investment plan centres on delivering sustainable mixed-use developments and transport links that reconnect the Midlands, and ultimately, boost the economy.

+With the £1.9 billion joint venture scheme now finalised, a planning application and public consultation represent the next major milestones.
 While the projected completion date remains at 2037, Smithfield is expected to provide a plethora of new opportunities for the city – around 100,000 new jobs and billions of pounds worth of investment in infrastructure.
 In addition to the impressive developments, this regeneration scheme includes the return of River Rea.
 The Rea Valley Urban Quarter will see River Rea flow through the city centre from Digbeth, with plans for five unique neighbourhoods to surround it.
 In highlighting the scope of Birmingham, the Smithfield project will continue to showcase the second city.

 Midlands Metro Extension